 SAFE CITIES: FAQ

 Personhood Alliance Education created this FAQ to answer common questions associated with the Safe Cities initiative.
 Click on a question to reveal the answer or view and print out a PDF version of the FAQ.
-We will continuously update this FAQ as the movement grows.

 Since the unjust, unconstitutional Roe v.
 Wade decision in 1973, American citizens in all 50 states have been forced to allow the killing of pre-born children.
 This injustice directly defies the Declaration of Independence, the 5th and 14th Amendments to the Constitution, most state constitutions, and more importantly, the law of God: You shall not murder (Exodus 20:13).

 A Safe City or County, therefore, promotes and defends the Divine right to life—from conception to natural death, without exception—within its local jurisdiction.
 A Safe City or County upholds the U.S. Constitution and submits to God and His law.
 It does not follow the federal government’s requirement to permit the killing of innocent human beings.
 In addition, the 10thAmendment to the Constitution grants to the States and to the People powers “not delegated to the United States.”
 Specifically, the 10th Amendment grants the power to establish and enforce laws protecting the welfare, safety, and health of the public.
 A Safe City or County uses its 10thAmendment power to protect the welfare, safety, and health of its people, born and pre-born, by ignoring the unjust, unconstitutional Roe decision and all its precedents.